 Tuesday:

-Some morning sun, then increasing clouds.
-A chance of snow showers in NY later in the day.
-Milder.
+Some morning sun becoming cloudy in the afternoon.
+Increasing chance of snow showers arriving in the west before midday, moving east through the afternoon.
 Highs ranging through the 20s.

 Significant/Hazardous Weather